-Feeding - We are currently feeding Diamond Naturals Puppy Dog Food.
+Feeding - We are currently feeding Royal Canin.
 I also recommend adding salmon oil to their food for coat and joint health.

 TOYS - Goldens and doodles are known for eating their toys.
 Just swallowing them.
 Well a rope in the digestion system is no fun and no fun vet bill.
-We highly recommend you stay far away from rope toys and stick to chew proof toys they can't destroy but are also fun.
+We highly recommend you stay away from rope toys and stick to chew proof toys they can't destroy but are also fun.
+Our puppies love the flatties the most.

 Here are a few of my personal favorites: